 It was truly a pleasure to meet someone as passionate, interesting and creative as Adriana.
 As someone who is avidly enthusiastic about the socially transformative effects of art, I would strongly encourage readers to visit Adriana’s blog and social media pages.
 The imagery presented in this article are just a small sample of her vast repertoire of impressive creative works.

 For a complete collection of her images, please check out Adriana’s pages on Flikr and Instagram.
 If you would like to purchase some of her photographs, you can do so here.
 To learn more about Adriana’s background and to support her future projects, please click on this link.
-If you would like to support the important free professional services which AIM CROIT provides for its clients, we encourage you to like our social media pages on Facebook and LinkedIn.
+If you would like to support the important free professional services which AIM CROIT provides for its clients, we encourage you to like the AIM CROIT social media pages on Facebook and LinkedIn.
 To learn more about AIM CROIT, please visit their website.